evanmays/cherrycore/README.md

 # DMA Notes

-DMA is driven by CPU. this code should be straight forward.
-Simple malloc algorithm determines where we have free space and what to evict.
-Then check if any active kernels are using the memory space, if not, do memory operations on the BRAMs.
 On small cherry 1 (mini edition), memory has 5 ports of width 18*4.
 4 ports are for running kernels, 5th port is for DMA.
 4 ports have priority.
 5th port stalls a bunch.
-Perhaps reordering can happen on the 5th port to prevent stalls.
-Software side won't know exact timing so reordering must happen in hardware.
-Simple algorithm, pull 2 memory dma ops at a time, do the first one if you can, if doesn't work, try second one, if doesn't work stall.
+The 5th port can use reorder buffer to prevent stalls.
+Reorder buffer length 2 with guaranteed reorder by no more than 1 position.
+Simple algorithm: Use a single bit to take note on when a dma op has been ignored for one cycle or not.
 This should get us to maybe 5% stall rate.
 Can increase decode width to 4 for ~0% stall rate.
 I'm just guestimating on this percent but it feels accurate.

 Small Cherry 1
 `100e6` bits per second @ 50MHz is 2 bits per cycle.
 Can't even use full 5th port.
 Must have a hardware generated mask